Jimmar/Permission-Please/README.md

 This plug-in uses base code from the answer on [this stackoverflow question](https://stackoverflow.com/questions/35027043/implementing-android-6-0-permissions-in-unity3d) by [Jason Knight](https://stackoverflow.com/users/5919897/jason-knight) from [Noodlecake studios](http://www.noodlecake.com/)

 ## Getting Started
-Copy the `Plugins` directory from this repo into the root of your project.
+You can either copy the `Plugins` directory from this repo into the root of your project or download the provided unity package file `PermissionPlease.unitypackage`.

 Then edit the file `AndroidManifest.xml` and remove the permissions that you don't need, make sure to only include the ones that you need.